 1000 Fifth Avenue at 82nd Street

 Vélez Blanco Patio

 October 30, 2007-January 13, 2008

-Adored by generations of artists — including Michelangelo, who is reputed to have given them the name Gates of Paradise — the magnificent gilded bronze doors of the east portal of the Baptistery in Florence are among the seminal monuments of the Italian Renaissance.
-The massive 17-feet-high doors were created by the eminent Florentine goldsmith, sculptor, and designer Lorenzo Ghiberti (1378-1455), who decorated them with ten evocative, highly charged, and magically atmospheric scenes from the Old Testament, each superbly carried out in relief ranging from high to low.
+Adored by generations of artists — including Michelangelo, reputed to have given them the name Gates of Paradise — the gilded bronze doors of the east portal of the Baptistry in Florence are among the seminal monuments of the Italian Renaissance.
+The massive 17-feet-high doors were created by the eminent Florentine goldsmith, sculptor, and designer Lorenzo Ghiberti (1378-1455), who decorated them with ten evocative and magically atmospheric scenes from the Old Testament, each carried out in relief ranging from high to low.
 After more than 25 years of conservation, seven elements of this masterpiece — including three of the narrative reliefs for which they are famous — are in the United States for the first and only time since their creation more than 500 years ago.
-The once-in-a-lifetime opportunity to view them at The Metropolitan Museum of Art begins October 30.
-After the conclusion of their four-city United States tour, the works return to Florence, to be reassembled in their original bronze framework and placed in a specially designed, hermetically sealed case in the Museo dell'Opera del Duomo, never to travel again.
+After the conclusion of their four-city United States tour, the works return to Florence, to be reassembled in their original bronze framework and placed in a specially designed, hermetically sealed case in Museo dell'Opera del Duomo, never to travel again.